ChenS0407/test/tutorials/scene/call-pipeline-diff.md

 In our daily construction, in order to facilitate subsequent maintenance, we usually separate some public parts to form a "common pipeline" for other pipelines to call; Or, in some scenarios, pipeline execution is required to be in sequence.
 Pipeline A is executed, and then pipeline B is executed.

-## Blue Shield advantage
+## BKCI advantage

-Blue Shield implements call execution between different pipelines through the "subpipeline" plug-in
+BKCI implements call execution between different pipelines through the "subpipeline" plug-in

 ## solution